Rebalance redistributes data, indexes, event processing, and query processing among available nodes.

-When an Eventing Service node has been added or removed, rebalance causes vBucket processing ownership to be redistributed among available Eventing Service nodes.
-After rebalance, the service continues to process mutations: checkpoint information ensures that no mutations are lost.
+When an Eventing Service node has been added or removed, rebalance causes the mutation (vBucket processing ownership) and timer event processing workload to be redistributed among available Eventing Service nodes.
+The eventing service continues to process mutations both during and after rebalance.
+Checkpoint information ensures that no mutations are lost.

 The Analytics Service uses shadow data, which is a single copy of a subset of the data maintained by the Data Service.
 The shadow data is not replicated; however, its single copy is partitioned across all cluster nodes that run the Analytics Service.
 If an Analytics node is permanently removed or replaced, all shadow data must be rebuilt, if and when the Analytics Service is restarted.